rude-seagull/plutus/Plutus.Infrastructure/README.md

 From your terminal, you must be in the directory of Plutus ASP.NET Core project (Plutus.Api).
 Then run the following command : ` dotnet ef migrations add <MigrationName> --output-dir ..\Plutus.Infrastructure\Migrations`

+**How do I apply the migration against a database ?**

+The recommended way to deploy migrations to a production database is by generating SQL scripts.
+This is one of several reasons as to why I don't apply migrations programmatically.
+For more information, see [Applying Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/applying?tabs=dotnet-core-cli)

 **Why is the model snapshot file located in the API assembly ?**

 I do not know and I have not been able to found an answer.
 However it seem safe to manually move this file to the infrastructure layer after each new migration.